bertholdm/isfdb3-calibre/README.md

 Main changes compared to ISFDB2:

 1) Different search strategy for publications
-2) No mixing of identical titles
+2) Avoids mixing of identical titles by Calibre

 To 1): ISFDB2 searches publications (if no ID is available) with the specified title and author.
 Publications are only found if they have the same search term as the title (i.e. have the same name).
 ISFDB3 uses the list of publications in the title record and follows the links.
 So it may also find publications that contain the title (usually a short story) but have a different name, i.e. anthologies, magazines, ...